Gee-aitcH/TeamChanger/README.md

 ### Installing

-Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
+Simply place the jar in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.